ByronVelasco/ImprovedMergeSort/README.md

 ## **Summary**

-This project focuses on optimizing the classic MergeSort algorithm by introducing a hybrid approach that uses InsertionSort for sorting small sublists.
-Through experimental testing, the impact of different sublist size thresholds (`k`) on overall performance was analyzed and compared against standard MergeSort and QuickSort implementations.
+This project focuses on optimizing the classic Merge Sort algorithm by introducing a hybrid approach that uses Insertion Sort for sorting small sublists.
+Through experimental testing, the impact of different sublist size thresholds (`k`) on overall performance was analyzed and compared against standard Merge Sort and Quick Sort implementations.

 ## **Objectives**

-- Implement an Improved MergeSort that uses InsertionSort for sublists smaller than a defined threshold.
+- Implement an Improved Merge Sort algorithm that uses Insertion Sort for sublists smaller than a defined threshold.
 - Analyze the effect of varying the threshold (`k`) on execution time.
-- Compare the performance of the Improved MergeSort against standard MergeSort and QuickSort.
+- Compare the performance of the Improved Merge Sort against standard Merge Sort and Quick Sort.
 - Validate the empirical complexity of the algorithm and confirm its correctness across multiple test cases.

 ## **Conclusion**

-This project explored the optimization of the classic MergeSort algorithm by introducing a hybrid approach that uses InsertionSort for small sublists.
+This project explored the optimization of the classic Merge Sort algorithm by introducing a hybrid approach that uses Insertion Sort for small sublists.

 Through experimental analysis, it was demonstrated that:
 - Dividing the list into sublists of approximately 16 elements significantly improves execution time.
-- The Improved MergeSort consistently outperforms both standard MergeSort and QuickSort across various input sizes.
+- The Improved MergeSort consistently outperforms both standard Merge Sort and Quick Sort across various input sizes.
 - The optimization becomes increasingly effective as the list size grows, confirming better scalability.

 These results validate the strategy of combining simple sorting algorithms for small data blocks with more complex algorithms for larger merges, achieving a balance between overhead and sorting efficiency.